sensemakersamsterdam/sensemakers-iot-platform-2019/USER-GUIDE.md

 # User guide

-This page show how to use individual components of the SURFsara IoT Platform for Sensemakers.
+This page show how to use individual components of the **SURFsara IoT Platform for Sensemakers**.
 Project are deployed with a **project user**.
 All data can be accessed using the **public user** account.

 The following topics are covered below:
 - [using MQTT](#mqtt)